 Museum of the American West – Lander

-The Museum of the American West is open May – October and allows visitors to walk through original Lander buildings in the Pioneer village and Xeriscape garden.
+The Museum of the American West is open May-October and allows visitors to walk through original Lander buildings in the Pioneer village and Xeriscape garden.
 The museum also includes an outdoor performance area for Native American Dances.

-Online the museum is also working on a homesteader database where you can search the names of people who homesteaded in Lander in the late 1800s and early 1900s.
+Online, this family-friendly museum is also working on a homesteader database where you can search the names of people who homesteaded in Lander in the late 1800s and early 1900s.